 Rope twists get their name from the universal look of all twists.
 You’ll have to spend special attention to the direction you’ll twist each loc to make sure they are the same all over.
 If you are interested in learning how to grow your natural hair quickly, checkout this recent post!

-Take your box braids to a new level by applying them to deeply parted side and cornrowing the other side back to create the side-swept look to your box braids.
+Take your box braids to a new level by applying them to deeply parted side and cornrowing the other side back to create the side-swept look to your box braids or our protective style clip in human hair extensions..

 Just keep in mind the longer and more dense your extensions are, the heavier it will be and the more tension and stress it will be putting on your scalp.
 Make sure you’re weft is strong enough to for the protective style you want.
-You may need to make your hair sections bigger to support the weight of your extensions.
-We also strive to provide consistent insight for our blog readers: we aren’t just a natural hair blog.
+You may need to make your hair sections bigger to support the weight of your protective hair weave extensions.